sh-lee-prml/HierSpeechpp/README.md

 - For noisy source speech, a wrong F0 may be extracted by YAPPT resulting in a quality degradation.

 ## Voice Conversion (Method 2: 2-Stage Voice Conversion for timbre and *prosody* conversion)
+- After paper submittion, we found that this 2-stage VC pipeline could change the prosody of speech and could improve the entire VC performance.
+- In addition, this method has better robustness because of utilizing pitch prediction with target style, not pitch extraction algorithm.

 1. Stage1-TTV: W2V (From source speech) --> Posterior (w.
 Source Style) --> Flow (w.
 Source Style) --> Flow^{-1} (w.
 Target Style) --> Decoder (w.
 Target Style) --> W2V, F0
 2. Stage2-Hierarchical Speech Synthesizer
 ```